Kajamohan-Krishnadasan/Kajamohan-Krishnadasan/README.md

 ## About me 👨‍💻

-### ✨ Final year Computer Engineering Undergraduate, at Department of Computer Engineering, University of Jaffna
+### ✨ Completed My Computer Engineering Undergraduate, at University of Jaffna

 ### 💞 I am interested in Mobile, Web app development and Machine Learning

-### 🌱 Currently working as an Software Engineer (Front-End) intern
+### 🌱 Competed My Internship as an Software Engineer (Front-End) at Codelantic

 <br />